CHLGA HAPPENINGS

 BI-ANNUAL EVENT

 The Member/Guest Tournament gives all members the chance to invite their favorite female golfer(s) to join them for a day on the course followed by lunch, frivolities and all the trappings of an invitational tournament.
-The partner(s) must have a certifiable handicap either in GHIN or an acceptable handicap system.
+The partner(s) must have a handicap which can be certified either in GHIN or an acceptable handicap system.
 The cost of this bi-annual event which is held during even numbered years is supplemented by the Member/Guest Subsidy Fund.
 The Member/Guest Committee is convened at least 6 months prior to the event and planning is intensive.
 The Committee manages all aspects of the event including invitations, sign-up, lunch, tee gifts, facilities, decorations and cost of entry fee.
 The League Play Director works closely with the Committee Chair to manage all aspects of the golf game including prize money, flights and game format.
 This themed event gives CHLGA an opportunity to shine, to impress and to show our stuff.
 We strive to make this day a proud time for members and a fun time for guests.

 Update 07/17/2020 to reflect Board decision regarding pro shop credit for Guys & Gals event